danjgale/nii-masker/README.md

                         matching the file pattern.
 If so, these files are naturally sorted by file name prior to extraction.
   -m mask_img, --mask_img mask_img
-                        File path of the atlas/ROI mask.
-Can either be a single ROI mask that is binary, or an atlas with numeric labels.
-Must be a sinlge NIfTI file in the same space as the input images.
+                        File path of the atlas/ROI NIfTI mask or a nilearn query string formatted as `nilearn:<atlas-
+                        name>:<atlas-parameters> (see Documentation).
+Single
+                        ROI masks must be binary, and atlas images must be integer labeled.
   --labels labels [labels ...]
                         Labels corresponding to the mask numbers in `mask`.
-                        They must be sorted in ascending order to correctly correspond to the atlas indices.
+                        Can either be a list of strings, or a .tsv file that contains a `Labels` column.
+Labels must be sorted in ascending order to correctly correspond to the atlas indices.
 The number of labels provided must match the number of non-zero indices in `mask`.
-If none are provided, numeric indices are used --regressor_files regressor_files [regressor_files ...]
+If none are provided, numeric indices are used (default) --regressor_files regressor_files [regressor_files ...]
                         One or more tabular files with regressors in each column.
 The number of files match the number of input